QuantGen/symDMatrix/README.md

 symDMatrix is an R package that provides symmetric matrices assembled from memory-mapped blocks.

-A symmetric matrix is partitioned into blocks as follows:
+A symmetric matrix `G` is partitioned into blocks as follows:

 ```
 + --- + --- + --- +